Giveth/giveth-docs/giveconomy/GIVdrop.md

 Unfortunately the address provided didn't receive a GIVdrop.
 Check the wallet address you provided or that you've connected with the correct wallet address
 <img alt='you missed the GIVdrop' src={useBaseUrl('/img/content/giveconomy/claimMissed1.png')} />

 If you missed out don't fret, there are still other ways to get GIV!
-You can follow the link on the GIVfarm(**ADD GIVFARM LINK**) page to take you to your local friendly Decentralized Exchange (on Mainnet or xDai) to swap your crypto for some of that sweet sweet GIV.
+You can follow the link on the [GIVfarm](https://giv.giveth.io/givfarm) page to take you to your local friendly Decentralized Exchange (on Mainnet or xDai) to swap your crypto for some of that sweet sweet GIV.

 <img alt='buy tokens link from GIVfarm' src={useBaseUrl('/img/content/giveconomy/claimMissed2.png')} />